New-Edge-Engineering/ansible-backuppc/README.md

 ## Requirements & Dependencies ##
 - Tested on Mac OS X with Ansible 1.5.
-- Tested on Ubuntu Precise with Ansible 2.2.1.0
+- Tested on Ubuntu Precise with Ansible 2.2.x and 2.5.0

 ## Variables ##
 see defaults/main.yml for variables to overwrite and their explainations